Boeing Stock Edges Lower Despite Test Flight Launch

 Though the 20-day moving average has pressured the shares lower since late April, Boeing stock seems to have found support at the $120 level, which is also the site of its May 12, two-year low of $120.28.
 Nonetheless, BA still carries a hefty 36.8% year-to-date deficit.

 The options pits continue to favor bearish bets.
 At the International Securities Exchange (ISE), Cboe Options Exchange (CBOE), and NASDAQ OMX PHLX (PHLX), BA's 50-day put/call volume ratio of 0.60 now ranks higher than all readings from the last year.
-In other words, calls are still outpacing puts on an overall basis, but puts are getting picked up at a much quicker-than-usual pace.7 Travel Stocks That Will Benefit as Covid Restrictions End
+In other words, calls are still outpacing puts on an overall basis, but puts are getting picked up at a much quicker-than-usual pace.7 Mid-Cap Stocks to Buy For When the Fed Gets Serious

 .